 This, then, is how you should pray: “‘Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread”~ Matthew 6:9-11 NIV

-This week I got to enjoy a very long lunch with an old friend.
+This week I enjoyed a very long lunch with an old friend.
 This particular friend is not just an old friend in the sense that we have known each other a long time.
 She is also an old friend in the sense that she is a good bit older than I am.
 I don’t know if it’s because she’s older than I am or if it’s because she’s acquired some wisdom in life (or a combination of the two), but this woman never fails to challenge me.
 The truly maddening thing is that I’m fairly certain she does it without even trying.

 This visit was no exception.